 How significant are the cost savings offered by these economy shipping methods?

 Do these cost savings justify the tradeoffs?

 In this post, we explore both of these questions from our perspective as an eCommerce order fulfillment provider.
-Unfortunately, there is no definitive pair of answers which covers all contingencies; however, in the era of COVID-19, it is our opinion that these methods have generally not lived up to expectations – and should, therefore, be utilized with caution until the return of something more closely resembling normalcy.
+Unfortunately, there is no definitive pair of answers which covers all contingencies; however, in the era of COVID-19, it is our opinion that these methods have generally not lived up to expectations – and should, therefore, be utilized with caution (especially as new variants like Omicron arise) until the return of something more closely resembling normalcy.

 Economy Shipping Methods – Potential Savings

 The potential savings inherent to economy shipping methods depend largely on volume, actual weight, and dimensional weight.
 In terms of volume, these service offerings are no different than any other: the more, the better.
 When it comes to weight, the biggest advantages tend to be in the range of 2-4 pounds (though there are exceptions) – with shipments to higher zones often realizing savings of several dollars or more per package.
 Below one pound, there are some savings to be had for shipments between 8-15.999 ounces, but very little for lighter shipments.
 At this time, all economy methods adjust at least somewhat for dimensional weight (a few, for instance, charge for oversized packages and not dimensional weight per se) which can offset any potential savings.

 Economy Shipping Methods – Standard Shipping Delays